 What do I do with a summary plan description after it’s finished?

-Once your SPD is written, you’re required to distribute it to all of your eligible employees so they can read it and understand the benefit.
+Once your SPD is written, you're required to distribute it to all eligible employees so they can read it and understand the benefit.

-For first-time HRAs, the SPD needs to be delivered within 120 days after the plan is established.
+For first-time HRAs, you must deliver the SPD within 120 days of establishing the plan.
 For newly eligible participants in an existing HRA, you need to deliver the SPD within 90 days of their first date of coverage under the plan.

 What if I want to change the benefit after I’ve sent the SPD?

 If you realize after you've distributed your SPD that you need to make a change, don't panic!
 There's a simple procedure in place if you need to update your SPD during the plan year.

 The plan administrator must inform your eligible employees of the changes either by sending out a revised SPD or by writing and distributing a separate document called a summary of material modifications (SMM) that details the changes.

 However you go about it, you must provide the new information about any significant changes within 60 days.
 A change is considered “significant” if it reduces your employees' coverage or benefits.
 If the changes don't affect your employees' coverage, the notification can be distributed within 210 days after the end of the plan year when the change became effective.